wombleton/gitlaw-nz/acts/S/Secondhand Dealers and Pawnbrokers Act 2004.md

     (3) A secondhand dealer need not obtain evidence of the identity of a person from whom goods are acquired in the following situations:

-    *   (a) where the goods are acquired at a public auction conducted by a licensed auctioneer:
+    *   (a) where the goods are acquired at a public auction conducted by a registered auctioneer:

     *   (b) where the goods are acquired through an Internet auction run by an Internet auction provider that complies with any prescribed requirements: